sindre-frisvold-git/redis-docs/docs/guide/cluster.md

 # Go client for Redis Cluster

+go-redis comes with a client for [Redis Cluster](https://redis.io/topics/cluster-tutorial).
+Underneath, `redis.ClusterClient` uses `redis.Client` to comminucate with each node in a cluster.
+Each `redis.Client` maintains a separate pool of connections.

-To connect to a [Redis Cluster](https://redis.io/topics/cluster-tutorial):
+To connect to a Redis Cluster:

 ```go
 import "github.com/go-redis/redis/v8"